DataAnalyticsinStudentHands/Syrios_frontend/README.md

 - offer historical professionals an enhanced, digital data source and model applicable to research, teaching, and community outreach
 - invite new perspectives into the research and engagement with this historic place

-This github repository contains the code for both the front-end and backen-end.
+This github repository branch contains the code for release v1 (the front-end as well as the backen-end).
 A fully functioning demo and more information about the project can be found at: [syrios.uh.edu](https://syrios.uh.edu)